clevertech/YiiBooster/README.md

 ==========

 YiiBooster is a widget toolkit for [Yii web framework](http://www.yiiframework.com).
-It's main purpose is to ease building UI in Yii-based web applications utilizing the beauty of [Twitter Bootstrap][twitter-bootstrap] and several other great UI plugins developed over time by the community.
+Its main purpose is to ease building UI in Yii-based web applications utilizing the beauty of [Twitter Bootstrap][twitter-bootstrap] and several other great UI plugins developed over time by the community.

 Twitter Bootstrap wrapping is based over the excellent job of [Christoffer Niska](https://twitter.com/Crisu83) called [Yii-Bootstrap](http://www.cniska.net/yii-bootstrap/).